 Diverting over 90% of the waste it produced from going into landfills, the new event claimed to be the largest zero-waste festival in British Columbia last year.
 Hopefully it’ll be able to do the same again in 2021.

 The second annual Squamish Constellation Festival was scheduled to take place on the weekend of July 24th to 26th in 2020, at least until it got cancelled in the spring because of the COVID-19 pandemic.
 Ticket prices for the weekend ranged between $159 and $279 (plus service charges and other fees) depending on when you bought them.

-Admission prices to the Squamish Valley Music Festival in 2015 were as follows:
+For comparison, admission prices to the Squamish Valley Music Festival in 2015 were the following:

 - Single day: $149.50 (plus fees and shipping)